Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> SL.ksvm_All    0.1311 0.000
 ```

 again `SL.xgboost` dominates the ensemble model, which is most likely unrealistic because most of the training data is spatially clustered and hence XGboost is probably over-fitting.
-To estimate actual accuracy of predicting soil pH using these two techniques we can run cross-validation where whole profiles are taken out of training:
+To estimate actual accuracy of predicting soil pH using these two techniques we can run cross-validation where entire profiles are taken out of the training dataset:

 ```r